 Most leafy greens and herbs with a relatively strong flavour work well as microgreens and will be even more intense when they are baby plants.
-Below is a list of greens and herbs that is a good place to start as they grow well as microgreens along with links for the seeds:
+Below is a list of greens and herbs that is a good place to start as they grow well as microgreens:

-Tiny rocket leaves are packed with the same peppery flavour as the full-grown version.
-They are quite delicate so handle them with care and don’t sow too densely so that they have space to rout.
+- Rocket – Tiny rocket leaves are packed with the same peppery flavour as the full-grown version.
+They are quite delicate so handle them with care and don’t sow too densely so that they have space to root.
 You’ll be able to harvest them within 7-14 days.

-If you like the taste of aniseed then fennel is a great option.
+- Fennel – If you like the taste of aniseed then fennel is a delicious choice.
 They grow fairly quickly and should start to mature as a microgreen within 10 days.

-Cress is one of the fastest-growing microgreens you can choose.
-Sow thickly, you don’t even need to cover with soil, but do cover the container with a lightproof lid and harvest within 7 days.
+- Cress – Cess is one of the fastest-growing microgreens you can choose.
+Sow thickly, you don’t even need to cover with soil, but cover the container with a lightproof lid and harvest within 7 days.

 The ideal microgreen seed must be from organic seed producers to make sure they don’t contain any fungicides or pesticides.
-You’ll need a larger volume of seeds for continuous production, so looking into seeds sold in bulk is a wise choice as they are more competitively priced.
+You’ll need a larger volume of seeds for continuous production, so looking into seeds sold in bulk is a good idea as they will be more affordable over time.

 - Growing medium such as a multi-purpose compost or coconut husk.
 Farm manure can be too strong for small germinating seeds, so an organic multi-purpose compost or husk will work perfectly in this instance.
 If you are using coconut husk note that it swells up a lot so you don’t need that much to start.

-- A seed tray, preferably a non-plastic version.
+- A seed tray, any shallow container should work.
 You can even use reusable tin foil food trays as these are non-toxic and inexpensive.
 If you’d like to follow a more structured process you can use specifically designed microgreen growing trays with clear lids that will help to retain moisture.
-A container that is roughly 2.5 cm deep is more than enough space growing.
+A container that is roughly 2.5 cm deep is more than enough space for growing.

-- A watering can, spray bottle or mister with smaller holes for watering.
-It’s important to choose a watering option that won’t wash all your seeds away as some larger watering cans can bee too ambitious and will potentially wash your soil away
+- A watering can or spray bottle or mister with smaller holes for watering.
+It’s important to choose a watering can that won’t wash all your seeds away as some larger watering cans can be too ambitious and will potentially wash your soil away

 - Grow lights are optional but will give your greens the right amount of light to grow more quickly.
 Lights used for hydroponic growing will be perfect if you’d like to look into these.
 However, if you’re just testing the process a sunny windowsill will work perfectly.